Abelnich/Groovy-Edit/README.md

 # Groovy-Edit
-A straightforward, easy to use text editor with some nostalgic styling.
+A straightforward, easy-to-use text editor with some nostalgic styling.